Drill bits come in all shapes and sizes.

 Best Drill Bits for Concrete

-These are SDS drill bits, so they cater to rotary hammer drills with SDS chucks.
-These chucks are not universal, so be sure to check if your drill is compatible.
-The advantage of an SDS chuck is that there is no need to adjust the clamps like you would on a universal chuck.
+These are Makita SDS drill bits, so they are suitable for rotary hammer drills with SDS chucks.
+These chucks are not universal, so make sure your drill is compatible.
+The advantage of SDS chucks is that you won’t need to adjust the clamps like you would with a universal chuck.

-It comes as a 5-piece set with sizes ranging from 0.188 inches up to 0.5 inches.
-These bits accommodate chucks up to 0.875 inches in size.
+These bits come in a 5-piece set with sizes ranging from 0.188 inches up to 0.5 inches.
+They are suitable for chucks up to 0.875 inches in size.

 Pros